Reverse BMI Calculator – Health & Fitness Tool

 Why Use a Reverse BMI Calculator?

-Many people track BMI to assess whether they are underweight, normal weight, overweight, or obese.
-A Reverse BMI Calculator helps by:
+Most people take the measure of BMI to find if they are overweight, normal weight, overweight, or obese.
+The Reverse BMI Calculator helps by:

 The standard BMI formula is: